kedark2/signant-health-test-autmation/README.md

 ### UI TEST

-Ui test has been written in Robotframework, so to be able to run robot, you need to have robotframework and robotframework-selenium2library installed.
-If you have install requirement.txt through pip it should be ok but if you havenot done so, you can install them seperately also but remember to check the versions from requirement.txt
+UI test has been written in Robotframework, so to be able to run robot, you need to have `robotframework` and `robotframework-selenium2library` installed.
+If you have install requirement.txt through pip, it should be ok.
+If you haven't done so, you can install them seperately also.
+Remember to check the versions from requirement.txt

-To run robot, navigate to ui_test folder through command line or terminal and just run `robot -d reports registration.robot` first to test the registration and then `robot -d reports login.robot` to test the login.
+To run robot, navigate to `ui_test` folder through command line or terminal and just run `robot -d reports registration.robot` first to test the registration and then `robot -d reports login.robot` to test the login.

 ### API TEST

+#### Framework used

+- Pytest
+  Read about pytest on (https://docs.pytest.org/en/6.2.x/)

+- unittest
+  Read about unite test on (https://docs.python.org/3/library/unittest.html)

+#### Libraries used

+- requests
+  Requests is a HTTP library for python.
+Read more about requests on (https://docs.python-requests.org/en/latest/)

 PIP install requirement.txt if you have not done so yet.
 Follow the instruction to run the app and keep it running for the API testing.

-POST and PUT requests are not working for the app so it is importand for you to create user from UI with following data first.
+POST and PUT requests are not working for the app so it is important for you to create user from UI with following data first.

-Username = user1
+- Username = user1
-Password = user1
+- Password = user1
-First Name = firstname
+- First Name = firstname
-Family Name = lastname
+- Family Name = lastname
-Phone number = 123456
+- Phone number = 123456

-API test has been done in 2 approachs each can be found inside `approach1` and `approach2` folders respectively.
+API test has been done in 2 approachs each one can be found inside `approach1` and `approach2` folders respectively.
 Both folders are inside `tests/api_test` folder

-Approach 1 is the recomended one and its simply the pytest.
+Approach 1 is the recomended one and it is done with pytest framework.

-To run the test simply navigate to `tests/api_test/approach1` folder from command line or termainal and run `pytest test_api.py`
+To run the test, simply navigate to `tests/api_test/approach1` folder from command line or termainal and run `pytest test_api.py`

-For approach 2, which can be found in approach2 folder, `apitest.py` contains normal api testing functions which just returns responses.
-Unit test of those functions and various api testing also has been done in `test_api.py`.
+For approach 2, which can be found in `approach2` folder, `apitest.py` contains normal api testing functions which responses of api endpoints.
+Unit test of those functions and various api endpoints testing also has been done in `test_api.py`.

-To run test navigate to `tests/api/approach2`folder from command line or terminal and run `python3 test_api.py`
+To run the test, navigate to `tests/api/approach2`folder from command line or terminal and run `python3 test_api.py`